aphid/OSint/README.md

 hearing-things
 ==============

-scraping U.S. Senate (for now) hearing videos and associated metadata
+Scraping and Analysis tools for U.S. Senate (and eventually House) hearing videos and associated metadata

 hearing-things is built primarily using SlimerJS, a (mostly) headless Gecko-based browser similar to PhantomJS.

 At present, this only (and partially so) works on the Senate Intelligence Committee.
+Data format is still in flux.

+## (FAQ) Frequently Anticipated Questions

 Why SlimerJS?
 Why not curl or (insert scraping library here)?